-You can clear out the backups folder by going into Settings → ShortPixel.
+Clear out the backups folder by going to Settings → ShortPixel.
 Click on the Statistics tab, and then the Empty backups button.
-This will immediately clear out all of the space you're using with those backups and get you back on track, storage-wise!
+This will immediately free up the space those backups are using.